deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17249/index.md

 ![](figures/figures_9_1.png)

-> 🔼 The figure shows a qualitative comparison of SpectroMotion with other methods on rendering a dynamic scene with specular reflections, highlighting its superior performance in recovering high-quality reflections.
+> 🔼 The figure shows a comparison of dynamic scene reconstruction results between SpectroMotion and other methods, highlighting SpectroMotion's improved rendering of specular reflections.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Our method, SpectroMotion, recovers and renders dynamic scenes with higher-quality reflections compared to prior work.
 It introduces physical normal estimation, deformable environment maps, and a coarse-to-fine training strategy to achieve superior results in rendering dynamic scenes with reflections.
 Here we present a rendered test image along with its corresponding normal maps and a ground-truth image.
 For Deformable 3DGS, we use the shortest axes of the deformed 3D Gaussians as the normals.
 We have highlighted the specular regions for a scene from the NeRF-DS dataset (Yan et al., 2023) to demonstrate the effectiveness of our approach.